Seroquel classification dea

 It is important to follow the recommended dosage and instructions provided by your healthcare professional when taking Seroquel.
 Misuse or abuse of Seroquel can lead to various side effects and health risks.

-See also Seroquel depot 25 mg
+See also Seroquel bone pain

 If you have any questions or concerns about the DEA classification or medical use of Seroquel, it is best to consult with your healthcare professional for personalized advice.